zowe/community/blogging/blog_guidelines.md

  - **Architects**.
    - Software architects interested in articles that cover broad topics relates to positioning Zowe rather than end user articles.
 Architectural blogs will likely have a higher content of diagrams and background, whereas a user article might have more screen shots and hands on code-snippets.

-To help blog readers navigate between posts for different personnas, there are specific sections titled `For Users`, `For Administrators` and `For Architects`.
-The personna will be applied by the editors reviewing and accepting the blog content, although a writer may indicate when they submit a blogpost which personna they have targetted.
+To help blog readers navigate between posts for different personas, there are specific sections titled `For Users`, `For Administrators` and `For Architects`.
+The persona will be applied by the editors reviewing and accepting the blog content, although a writer may indicate when they submit a blogpost which persona they have in mind their audience.

 ## Promotion